jcaw/json-rpc-server.el/README.md

 - The string `"'a-symbol"` becomes the symbol `'a-symbol`.
 - The string `":a-keyword"` becomes the symbol `:a-keyword`.
-- `"'wrapped-string'"` does not change.
+- `"'wrapped-string'"` does not change, because it contains multiple quotes.
 It will stay a string.

 Let's send a list: